mmmangooo/Milestone-Project2/README.md

 * The contact-button for opening contact form was originally placed in bottom-left corner to create F-shaped reading pattern on the page, and it was fixed to the screen to follow the user when scrolling.
 However, this proved to clutter the pages, particularly on smaller screens, and hide the important content on page.
-  Therefore the contact-button was moved to the footer and staying at the bottom while user scrolls.
+  Therefore the contact-button was moved to just above the footer and staying at the bottom while user scrolls.

 ## Features

-Every page contains a navigation bar and a logo .
+Every page except for landing page contains a navigation bar and a logo .
 The navigation bar collapses to hamburger menu on smaller screens to ensure responsiveness.
-Each page (apart from landing page) also contains a footer with copyright information andlinks to the different pages on the site, to provide navigation possibilites to the user from the bottom of the pages.
+Each page (apart from landing page) also contains a footer with copyright information and links to the different pages on the site, to provide navigation possibilites to the user from the bottom of the pages also.

 ### Index/landing
 The index/landing page features a background image of a family walking on a forest road, chosen to create an immediate emotional connection to the purpose of the site
 (which is to encourage people to go hiking with children) through this visual impression of a hiking activity together.
-In the middle of the landing overlay is the name of the site and a short sentence explaining the functionality of the site, to immediately tell the user what this site is for.
+In the middle of the landing page is the name of the site and a short sentence explaining the functionality of the site, to immediately tell the user what this site is for.
 Below the name is an invite to enter the page, with a colorful logo of a child hiking.
 The purpose of this is to create a welcoming feeling, and the icon is chosen to enhance the impression of this site as being aimed at parents and families with children, as well as creating a feeling of playfulness.
 When this link is clicked, the user is taken to the home/map page.